Delphin4ikgg/Signal-/README.md

 Made by JDJDMNNEN aka. delphin4ik
 Thanks to BlueCritical for helping out with the type generics.

-Check out the Github wiki home page for the full description.
+Check out the Github wiki home page for the full description and documentation.

 Heavily based of LemonSignal and GoodSignal.